 We are part of Fort Burt Marina!
 There is power and water, as well as a fuel dock, restrooms, showers and ice, which can be purchased from the marina office.

-Next to the marina is the Pub, serving breakfast, lunch and dinner (closed for breakfast and lunch on Sundays!).
-A few minutes’ walk down the road is a small Riteway grocery, great for re-stocking any items that you might have forgotten!
+Next to the marina is the Pub, serving breakfast, lunch and dinner everyday.
+A few minutes’ walk down the road is a small Riteway grocery store, great for picking up any items that you might have forgotten!

 Fort Burt hotel is just across the road if you need a place to stay at the end of your charter.
 They usually offer our guests a 10% discount!